shubhamborke7778/Technical-Paper/Technical Paper.md

 * Code logic errors can affect writing cache data in memory and breaks in the formatting sequence of lines.

-* Usually, we set an expiration time for the cache.
-After the database will delete the cache and extends the performance time.
-It will cause the client to have face user experience or system crashes.
+* Usually, we set an expiration time for writing cache.
+After the expiration time database will delete the cache data and extends the performance time.
+It will cause the client to face user experience or system crashes.

 ### Solutions

-* When there is no key store empty data to write in the cache then all request hits to the database.
+* When there is no key to store empty data to write data in the cache, all requests hit the database.
 With the slight modification of code, it is possible to create keys for requests.
-Often request results will direct returns null.
+Often requests results return null.

 * Another solution with Bloomfilter is possible.
 Which creates barriers before the cache to store all keys exits in the current database.
 If the request key is not present then it will avoid chacking cache data and return null directly.
 If a key is present in the database, the matched key will go through the database.

-* We can use a lock mechanism for the cache. when the first request is initiated, the data in the cache will be locked. at this time other queries will not able to access data until a request to complete.
+* We can use a lock mechanism for the cache.
+When the first request is initiated, the data in the cache will be locked. at this time other queries will not able to access data until a request to complete.
 After lock release, The waiting queries will be directly retrieved data from the cache.

 ### Resources